dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 Next, we'll save this as workspace.
 Click **File** -> **Save Workspace As...** **Save**.

 Now, we are going to create the folder for our MWSE mod.
-On the left side of the screen, we have the folders within the `\MWSE` folder.
-Mods usually go under the `\mods` folder.
+On the left side of the screen, we have the folders within the `MWSE` folder.
+Mods usually go under the `mods` folder.
 Expand that folder.
-So long as your mod has a `main.lua`, you can put it anywhere within the `\mods` folder.
+So long as your mod has a `main.lua`, you can put it anywhere within the `mods` folder.
 However, we will use the `mods/modderName/modName` naming convention.
 This avoids conflicting files and keeps everything tidy.

-Right Click on `\mods`, select **New Folder...**.
-Here, you need to enter your modder name.
-I am Amalie so I'll type `Amalie` here.
-Then, right click on the folder you just created, select **New Folder...** again.
-This time we need to enter the name for the mod that we will be creating, `craftableBandage`.
+For example, in this mod, the path of main.lua will be `MWSE/mods/Amalie/craftableBandage/main.lua`.

-You can name it any way you want, I personally like using camelCase, that is, no separator between words, first letter lowercased, and the first letter of all other words capitalized.
+You can name your folders any way you want, we used camelCase, that is, no separator between words, first letter lowercased, and the first letter of all other words capitalized.
 But you can use snake_case `craftable_bandage` or Normal `Craftable Bandage`.
 Just remember, don't put a dot in your folder name.
-For example, `craftable.bandage`.

-Now, right click on `\craftableBandage`, select **New File...**, and name it `main.lua`.
-This is the the main file of your mod and it must be named `main.lua`.
+Do not do this `craftable.bandage`, for example.

 ## Comments

-Before we do any coding, I would like to tell you how to comment in Lua first.
+Before we do any coding, let's learn about how to comment in Lua first.
 Oftentimes, you want to add information about the mod and its author at the top of the script.

-When you run Lua code, comments will be skipped.
+When Lua code is run, comments will be skipped.
 Any line starting with a double dash `--` is considered a comment.
 This is a single line of comment.

 ```lua
 -- Mod: Craftable Bandage